 Figure S1.
 A Bundling probability for situations when MT plus ends encountered other MTs, in either parallel or antiparallel orientation, versus the initial angle of interaction (results pooled for all Ase1-mNeonGreen concentrations).
 The outer numbers denote the numbers of recorded crossings at the respective angle, while the inner numbers denote the numbers of bundling events.
+B A MT polymerizing close to another, parallel MT at 0nM Ase1 (imaged with Interference Reflection Microscopy).
+As can be seen, at our buffer conditions, there is no significant MT bundling if Ase1 is absent even in the case of very shallow angles.